soygcm/f/README.md

 13. There are pre defined functions to help you communicate your ideas.

-### Pending

-14. The name of a function can be repeated, in order to perform additional steps (similar to recursion? or chaining?)

-15. Se puede escribir en una sóla linea? para que sirve el punto?
+15. Se puede escribir en una sóla linea con diamantes o punto.

+### FAQ

 18. How to chain?
+Guión bajo?
+Que hace guión bajo realmente?
+_ Access to a context that contains all the functions of some data type

+19. How to use indentation?

 https://www.youtube.com/watch?v=tDexugp8EmM&ab_channel=ThePrimeTime